-2019 saw increases in membership, productivity, and awareness for the Commission.
-We look forward to a solid foundation for our purpose, increased awareness, fair treatment, and inclusion for people with disabilities over the coming years.
+During 2021 the Commission was able to meet in person and participate in several awareness events and activities.
+Most of the meetings allowed for a teleconference option in addition to the in-person attendance.
+We were able to bring back into focus our purpose, increased awareness, fair treatment, and inclusion for people with disabilities over the coming years.
 Thank you to the Commissioners of St. Mary's County for your continued support of the Commission on People with Disabilities.
 Thank you to the Department of Human Resources for your support in staffing and training.
-A very special thank you to each and every member of the Commission on People with Disabilities for your efforts as a member of the Commission and your efforts in our community and thank you to all the organizations and people who have dedicated their lives and careers to helping others.
-2020 will be a great year.
+A very special thank you to each member of the Commission on People with Disabilities for your efforts as a member of the Commission and your efforts in our community and thank you to all the organizations and people who have dedicated their lives and careers to helping others.
+Our hope is that during 2022 our activities will flourish, and the Commission will increase awareness and inclusion of people with disabilities.